 Wairarapa's right in the centre of New Zealand, and just a short hop from Wellington.

 From Wellington by car

 Jump on State Highway 2 for a direct, scenic drive up through the Remutaka Pass and down into the Wairarapa plains.
 It's 1hr 10 to Featherston.
 Add another 15 min for Greytown or Martinborough, or 20 min for Carterton or Masterton.
 Check conditions on the Remutaka Pass on web cam.

 This driving-times page is super handy.

 Wairarapa is so close to Wellington - it's a great day trip and there are lots of ways to do that.

 From Wellington by train

 Trains run connecting Wellington with the Wairarapa towns of Featherston, Greytown, Carterton and Masterton - check out a Wellington to Wairarapa timetable (due to upgrade work all off peak trains druing the week are replaced by bus, and some weekend services.
 Check the timetable here).
 Simply catch a connecting bus to the wine village of Martinborough or the colonial village of Greytown - here's how:

-- To get to and from Martinborough simply hop off the train in Featherston and board a Martinborough bus which meets every train except the late train on Fridays (while KiwiRail does infrastructure improvements and essential track maintenance, Sunday services from Wellington will be via bus not train).
+- To get to and from Martinborough simply hop off the train in Featherston and board a Martinborough bus which meets every train except the late train on Fridays (due to upgrade work all off peak trains during the week are replaced by bus, and some weekend services.
+Check the timetable here).
 Another option is to book a shuttle with Rimutaka Shuttles or Carterton Shuttles.
 Martinborough Wine Tours also offer transfers to/from Featherston station with bookings.